TheHenryWills/CountryWrangler/README.md

 > **Warning**
 >   If it is not desired that ambiguous country codes are being returned as a list, the option `allow_ambiguous=False` can be
     passed as a parameter.
 This will restrict the output to a single, unambiguous country code.
-I case matching ambiguous countries is not turned of the function either returns a string (uambiguous) or a list (ambiguous), you code must be able to handle the different types.
+I case matching ambiguous countries is not turned off the function either returns a string (uambiguous) or a list (ambiguous), you code must be able to handle the different types.

 Full documentation: https://countrywrangler.readthedocs.io/en/latest/normalize/language/